How to apply for housing

 - if you select a room in your Residential College prior to being accepted into the Honors College, your initial room will be will be cancelled and you will be provided a new room selection time to choose a room in the Honors College during the next designated room selection period

-- Students applying for housing or completing priority enrollment after May 15 will be assigned a room in mid-July through early August where space is available.
+- Students applying for housing or completing priority enrollment after May 15 will be assigned a room in mid-June through early August where space is available.

 Housing rent confirmation payment (HRCP) Accordion Closed